 What is the Bill of Lading (BL or BoL) Explained?

-Perhaps the most important document that accompanies the transportation process during shipping your automobile from a legal perspective is the Bill.
+The Bill may be the most important document accompanying the transportation process while shipping your automobile from a legal perspective.
 The reason why it is so important is because it is:

 - A terms and conditions document